Incumbent Centre-right In driving Seat In Irish Vote - UrduPoint

 Incumbent Centre-right In 'driving Seat' In Irish Vote

-Dublin, (APP - UrduPoint / Pakistan Point News - 30th Nov, 2024) Vote counting in Ireland's general election began Saturday with an exit poll indicating a tight finish with the incumbent centre-right coalition most likely to form the next government.
+Dublin, (APP - UrduPoint / Pakistan Point News - 1st Dec, 2024) Vote counting in Ireland's general election began on Saturday as an exit poll indicated a tight finish between the three main parties, with the incumbent centre-right coalition most likely to form the next government.

-But neck and neck on 21.0 percent was the centre-right Fine Gael whose leader is the outgoing prime minister Simon Harris.
+But neck and neck on 21 percent was the centre-right Fine Gael whose leader is the outgoing Prime Minister Simon Harris.

-"Forming a government will depend on two of the three being able to cooperate with one another," Lisa Keenan, a political scientist at Trinity College Dublin, told AFP.
+"Forming a government will depend on two of the three (main parties) being able to cooperate with one another," Lisa Keenan, a political scientist at Trinity College Dublin, told AFP.

-But Fine Gael and Fianna Fail are "in the driving seat to reestablish coalition" in the new 174-seat lower chamber of parliament, said the Irish Times newspaper.
+Fine Gael and Fianna Fail are "in the driving seat to reestablish (a) coalition" in the new 174-seat lower chamber of parliament, said the Irish Times newspaper.

-During the campaign both Fianna Fail and Fine Gael ruled out entering coalition with Sinn Fein, who also prioritise Irish unification.
+During the campaign the centrist partners ruled out entering a coalition with Sinn Fein.

-"Sinn Fein could well finish first in the popular vote for the second time in a row, but face another five years in opposition," said the paper.
+But Sinn Fein's leader Mary Lou McDonald, 55, told reporters in Dublin that her party has been given "a powerful and strong mandate" in the election.

+"We will be very, very actively pursuing entrance into government," she said, adding that Sinn Fein will "talk to other parties of the left" about a potential coalition partnership.

-At the last general election in 2020, Sinn Fein -- the former political wing of the paramilitary Irish Republican Army -- won the largest vote share but could not find willing coalition partners.
+At the last general election in 2020, the pro-Irish unity Sinn Fein -- the former political wing of the paramilitary Irish Republican Army -- were the most popular party but could not find willing partners.

 That led to weeks of horsetrading, ending up with Fine Gael, which has been in power since 2011, agreeing a deal with Fianna Fail.